GabDug/pdm-wheel/README.md

 `-w OUTPUT, --wheel-dir OUTPUT`

 > Specify the output directory.
-By default it is the current directory
+By default it is the current directory `./wheels`
+> Environment variable: `PDM_WHEEL_DIR`

+## Notes on lockfiles

+PDM 2.8+ now saves the lockfiles with only hashes and no URL by default.

+There is currently a performance overhead, as some internals expect the URL to be present, else they will try to reach the indexes to get it.

+Thus, I recommend you use `pdm lock --static-urls` to have faster `pdm wheel` operations.

+_Read more about this in [PDM's documentation](https://pdm.fming.dev/latest/usage/dependency/#store-static-urls-or-filenames-in-lockfile)._

 ## Examples